grongierisc/kong-ee-training/README.md

 To finish let's talk about DevOps/CI/CD.
 The aim of this chapter is to give you some ideas about how to implement/script ci/cd for IAM/Kong.

-As Kong is API first, the idea is to script all the rest calls and play then on each environement.
+As Kong is API first, the idea is to script all the rest calls and play then on each environment.

 The easiest way to script rest calls is with postman and his best friend newman (command line version of postman).

 ## 12.1.
 Create the postman collection

-On thing handy with postman is it's ability to run script before and after a rest call.
+One thing handy with postman is its ability to run script before and after a rest call.

-We will use this fonctionnality in most cases.
+We will use this functionality in most cases.

 ### 12.1.1.
 Is IAM startup ?